solana-foundation/developer-content/docs/toolkit/local-validator.md

 sidebarSortOrder: 4
 sidebarLabel: Local Validator
 description: "How to run the Solana local validator for Solana local testing"
+seoTitle: "How to run the Solana local validator for testing"
 keywords:
   - solana testing
   - solana localnet